plusreed/Discord-AFK/README.md

 Once you've done that and saved, you're ready.
 In a command prompt (current directory must be Discord-AFK or whatever you named your directory to), type `node main.js`. <br />

 ###Commands
+**Any command that logs you out of Discord will make some other commands not work properly.
+Most commands attempt to log you in anyways, but if they don't then type `exit` in the CLI and run `main.js` again.** <br />
 _(You can view these at any time by running `help` in the console.)_ <br />
 `away` - Go idle with your defined game in config.json. <br />
 `unaway` - Sets your status to online.<br />